Books

 Paperbound, 64 pages, 0-912180-60-9, 5.5x8.5, $8.95This recently revised and updated book presents a summary of the information available on petroglyphs, how to view them, where to find them, and tips for taking photographs.
 With its many illustrations and photos, Petroglyphs of Hawai'i provides petroglyph buffs with extensive information and a complete bibliography of the sources used in the research.

-Plants of Hawaii - How to Grow Them
+Plants of Hawai'i - How to Grow Them

 by Fortunato Teho

-Paperbound, 84 pages, 0-912180-48-X, 5.5x8.5, $7.95
+Paperbound, 124 pages, 978-0-912180-71-7, 5.5x8.5, $17.95

 -